 "Which comes first, the food or the tourists?"
 Sobocinski says.
 "The restaurant explosion over the past decade has certainly contributed to the rise of tourism, and helped make Greenville a foodie destination."

-And if you’re on the move and hungry, no worries: Sobocinski has his Highway 301 Food Truck.
-Indeed, if you can’t find food you like in Greenville, it’s probably your own fault.
+And if you're on the move and hungry, no worries: Greenville is a food truck hub, including Sobocinski's Highway 301 Food Truck.
+Indeed, if you can't find food you like in Greenville, it's probably your own fault.

 "I always like to tell people that Greenville is such an easy town to enjoy," Sobocinski says.
 Out-of-town visitors "can park the car at the hotel and have all the parks, theaters, shopping, dining and entertainment they need, all in walking distance."